REGEXP_COUNT function - Amazon Redshift

 REGEXP_COUNT function

 Searches a string for a regular expression pattern and returns an integer that indicates the number of times the specified pattern occurs in the string.
 If no match is found, then the function returns 0.
-For more information about regular expressions, see POSIX operators.
+For more information about regular expressions, see POSIX operators and Regular expression in Wikipedia.

 Syntax